Dame Esther Rantzen makes fresh call for assisted dying vote after MPs’ report

 “Following the recommendation by the Jersey Citizens’ Assembly, it looks increasingly likely that at least one jurisdiction among the UK and Crown Dependencies will allow AD/AS in the near future and ministers should be actively involved in discussions on how to approach the divergence in legislation.”

-Number 10 has previously said it would be up to Parliament whether or not to again debate legalising assisted dying.
+No 10 has previously said it would be up to parliament whether or not to again debate legalising assisted dying.

-The Prime Minister Rishi Sunak repeated that sentiment earlier this month saying it would be a free vote in Parliament and that if a decision was taken for a change to the law, the Government would facilitate that.
+Prime minister Rishi Sunak repeated that sentiment earlier this month saying it would be a free vote in parliament and that if a decision was taken for a change to the law, the government would facilitate that.

 But Labour leader Sir Keir Starmer, who backed a change in the law in 2015, went further in December when he said that a private members’ bill and a free vote “seems appropriate”.